kichong/Ether-Flow/README.md

   * boost the reward in a post to increase the incentives for answering the question.

 ### Set Up
-Dependencies: Node, Truffle and Ganache CLI.
+Dependencies: Node, Truffle, and Ganache-CLI.

-1. Create new directory, clone the repo, move into the directory.
+Clone the repo, move into the directory, install node modules.

 ```
-    mkdir etherflow
     git clone https://github.com/kichong/Ether-Flow.git
-    cd etherflow
+    cd ether-flow
+    npm install

 ```

-2. Run Ganache CLI on port 8545 (the default).
+Run Ganache CLI on port 8545 (the default).

 ```
     ganache-cli
 ```

-3. In etherflow directory, compile contracts, migrate contracts to locally running ganche-cli on port 8545.
+In etherflow directory, compile contracts, migrate contracts to locally running ganche-cli on port 8545.

 ```
     truffle compile